Cracked walls, water in the basement, uneven floors — get answers and a clear plan to fix it.

 Learn MoreGetting started is simple.
 Here's what to expect when you work with us.

 Every inspection starts with figuring out what is actually wrong — not what we can sell you.
 If a crack is cosmetic and stable, we will tell you to monitor it.
 If it is structural, we will explain why and show you what needs to happen.
 You get a written proposal with a clear scope and price.
 No verbal estimates.
 No pressure to sign on the spot.
+If you need a foundation repair specialist for a deeper issue — say a foundation settlement repair where part of the home has actually dropped — that's a different conversation, and we'll walk you through it.

 A wall bowing one inch and a wall bowing three inches are two different problems that need two different solutions.
 We match the repair method to the damage — carbon fiber for early-stage bowing, wall anchors or steel bracing for advanced movement, pier systems for settling.
 The goal is a permanent fix, not the fastest upsell.
+For basement foundation repair in Minneapolis, the difference between structural repair contractors who fix the cause and ones who patch the symptom usually comes down to one thing: did anyone actually measure how far the wall has moved before quoting the job?

 A cheap patch gets you through the season.
 A proper repair gets you through the next thirty years.
 We use professional-grade materials and proven methods because the whole point is to fix it once.
 If cutting corners made foundations last, nobody would need us in the first place.